-Michelle Bachelet graduated from the Medical School of the University of Chile in 1982; specialized in paediatrics and public health at the Roberto del Río Hospital; studied military strategy in the National Academy of Strategic and Political Studies.
+In 1982, President Bachelet graduated from the Medical School of the University of Chile, and then specialised in paediatrics and public health at the Roberto del Rio Hospital in Santiago.
+Later, she studied military strategy in the National Academy of Strategic and Political Studies.
 As a student, Ms Bachelet actively supported Salvador Allende’s Partido Socialista de Chile (PSCh) until Augusto Pinochet’s coup d’état in September of 1973 forced her to flee the country.